West Nile virus: Host range and transmission

 WNV has been demonstrated in a large number of mosquito species, but the most significant for viral transmission are Culex species that feed on birds, including Culex pipiens, C. restuans, C. salinarius, C. quinquefasciatus, C. nigripalpus, C. erraticus and C. tarsalis.
 Experimental infection has also been demonstrated with soft tick vectors, but is unlikely to be important in natural transmission.

 WNV has a broad host range, and is also known to be able to infect at least 30 mammalian species, including humans, some non-human primates, horses, dogs and cats.
 Some infected humans and horses experience disease but dogs and cats rarely show symptoms.
 Reptiles and amphibians can also be infected, including some species of crocodiles, alligators, snakes, lizards and frogs.
 Mammals are considered incidental or dead-end hosts for the virus: they do not usually develop a high enough level of virus in the blood (viremia) to infect another mosquito feeding on them and carry on the transmission cycle; some birds are also dead-end hosts.

 In the normal rural or enzootic transmission cycle, the virus alternates between the bird reservoir and the mosquito vector.
 It can also be transmitted between birds via direct contact, by eating an infected bird carcass or by drinking infected water.
 Vertical transmission between female and offspring is possible in mosquitoes, and might potentially be important in overwintering.
 In the urban or spillover cycle, infected mosquitoes that have fed on infected birds transmit the virus to humans.
 This requires mosquito species that bite both birds and humans, which are termed bridge vectors.
 The virus can also rarely be spread through blood transfusions, organ transplants, or from mother to baby during pregnancy, delivery, or breastfeeding.
 Unlike in birds, it does not otherwise spread directly between people.

-Experimental studies have shown that American alligators (Alligator mississippiensis) can become infected with WNV and develop viremia levels sufficient to infect mosquitoes, suggesting a role as amplifying hosts.
-The study also demonstrated that infected mosquitoes can transmit the virus to alligators, and that alligators can subsequently infect mosquitoes through bloodfeeding.
-These findings indicate a possible contribution of alligators to local WNV transmission cycles, particularly in regions where they are densely farmed or cohabitate with mosquito populations.